MontyMango/RPi-Pico-Projects/Pico & PicoW/LED Bar Graph/README_BarGraph.md

 ## Instructions

 ### 1. Pico / Pico W Placement
-* Place the Soldered Pico / Pico W on the end of the breadboard.
+* Place the Soldered Pico / Pico W into the breadboard.
+(Perferably at the end of the breadboard.)

 ### 2. Bar Graph LED Placement